sparkle-unitn/sw-data-plotter/README.md

             * Interpolation of the first/last value(s) is impossible, and will yield the x of the next/previous point;
             * to ensure correct interpolation x values must be monotonically nondecreasing.

+The word 'line', specified after the input file, changes the visualization from a scatter plot to a line plot

 Comments and spacing:
 * if an input line contains '#' followed by any other characters those will be considered a comment and ignored ('#' included, of course);